ziur/sdfc-idea/_docs/deployment.md

 ## Deploy task

 #### **Objective**
-This task deploys all code from your local directory to SalesForce organization, for this as a first step It truncates your code from local repository and deploys those files truncated as second step It deploys your code to SatesForce organization.
+This task deploys all code from your local code to Salesforce organization, for this as a first step It truncates your local code and deploys those files truncated to Salesforce organization, as second step It deploys your local code to SatesForce organization.

 #### **The idea behind deployment process**